Research programmes, centres and groups

 The Sussex Law School's Research Centre for Responsibilities, Rights and the Law was launched in July 2008.
 The aim of the Centre is to facilitate and develop doctrinal, theoretical and empirical research into responsibilities, rights and the law nationally, in the European Union and internationally.
 The Centre is thus distinctive in exploring aspects of human rights from a variety of perspectives along with questions of responsibility.
 The Centre's work is organised around four established research themes:

 The Centre also supports the development of research examining law from the perspective of rights or responsibilities including criminal law and justice, corporate social responsibility, international law, international human rights, minority rights, gender justice, environmental law.

 For more information, visit the Sussex Centre for Human Rights Research site.

-- Sussex Centre for the Study of Corruption
+- Sussex Centre for Research on Kindness

 - Sussex Drug Discovery Centre